-A cystoscopy is a procedure to examine the bladder with a lighted scope.
-The scope allows the doctor to look through the urethra and into the bladder.
+A cystoscopy is a procedure that examines the bladder with a lighted scope.
+The scope allows your doctor to look through the urethra and into the bladder.
 The urethra is a tube that carries urine from the bladder to the outside of the body.

 Cystoscopy may be done to investigate the following symptoms:

 - Urinary incontinence

 - Frequent urination

 - Dribbling after urination